Browse Exhibits : 24

 This set of 30 posters forms a pictorial history of the Jewish Community of Calcutta and the various memories, people, luminaries, events and institutions that form a part of it.

 There are three novels, Flowers in the Blood by Gay Courter, The Man With Many Hats by Jael Silliman, and The Teak Almirah by Jael Silliman that are set in Calcutta.
 Flowers in the Blood is set in Calcutta in the mid nineteenth century, and The Man With Many Hats in the twentieth century.
 The Teak Almirah is set in contemporary Calcutta and takes the reader for a nostalgic trip in search of Jewish Calcutta.

 There is also a play that is set in the Calcutta Jewish community, entitled Calcutta Kosher, written by Shelley Silas, and directed by Janet Steele.
 The plot revolved around Mozelle whose two daughters return to Calcutta to be at her side when she is old and in critical health.
 It was staged in London by Kali Theater in 2007.

 This exhibit represents those who were leaders in the Jewish community.
 These include the founders, the members who were active in Jewish community affairs, civic leaders, philanthropists, well known personalities, as well as religious leaders.
-Jews also served in the British army, and General JFR Jacob rose to be Lieutenant General of the Indian Army.
+Jews also served in the military and other state institutions.
+For example General JFR Jacob rose to be Lieutenant General of the Indian Army.
 Josh Solomon served in the police for many years and was in charge of police force in Darjeeling.
-Among the personalities represented are those who left Calcutta, and made their mark in other countries.
+Among the personalities represented are those who left Calcutta, and settled down in other countries.